AmeerD/AmeerD.github.io/_pages/reading.md

 ## Currently Reading
 * The Wanderers, Meg Howrey
 * Introduction to Linear Optimization, Dimitris Bertsimas & John N. Tsitsiklis
-  * I read half of this one in an LPs course so at somepoint I want to read the other half
+  * I read half of this one in an LPs course so at some point I want to read the other half

 ## The Backlog
 * Fierce Kingdom, Gin Phillips